keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 Generic truths, once discovered, set a normative expectation by which we evaluate individual members on how well or badly they exemplify their life form.[@prasada2013conceptual 3] The normative expectation cannot, it seems, be reduced to statistical correlations.
 Rather, statistical correlations can be a sign of (or can be an illusion of) a principled connection.

 There is much to be learned about the linguistic features of generics, but none of the unexplored frontiers render generics useless for applications in neo-Aristotelian ethics.
 A few examples of what needs to be learned include the correlation between statistical prevalence and normative identity; many generic truths describe what is statistically prevalent but not all.
 What is the difference?
 Is one reducible to the other?
 Furthermore, Leslie distinguishes between indefinite generics such as "tigers are striped" which admits of the specification "that tiger over there is striped" and definite generics such as "domestic cats are common" which does not admit of specification, "that domestic cat is common."
 What is the difference here?
 Finally, indefinite generics are trickier: “Ducks lay eggs” is a true generic while “ducks are female” is false one, even though only female ducks lay eggs.
-And “mosquitoes carry the West Nile virus” is true even though less than one percent of mosquitoes carry the virus while “books are paperbacks” is false even though more than eighty percent of books are paper backs.[@leslie2008generics] How do we sort through these correlations between generic connection and statistical prevalance?
+And “mosquitoes carry the West Nile virus” is true even though less than one percent of mosquitoes carry the virus while “books are paperbacks” is false even though more than eighty percent of books are paper backs.[@leslie2008generics] How do we sort through these correlations between generic connection and statistical prevalence?

 These unexplored frontiers represent fascinating puzzles but do not render generics unsuitable for use in normative and ethical arguments.
 Nor should the presence of outstanding questions lead one to believe generic propositions are confusing or confused.
 Rather, their normal acquisition and usage is a very familiar, and perhaps inevitable.